-This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy setting.
-Over-the-Counter medications, vitamins and skin care products are discussed in this module.
-Medications for the integumentary system are covered along with a discussion on medication calculations for the elderly.
+This module infection control, mitigation of medication error and quality assurance practices in the in the pharmacy setting.
+Over-the-counter medications, vitamins and skin care products are discussed in this module.
+Medications for the integumentary system are covered.
 Also covered in this module are medications used for disorders of the eyes and ears.
-Students learn the most common medication errors, alternative medication and food & drug interactions.
+Students also learn about over-the-counter (OTC) alternative medication.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40

-Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System
+Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular and Skeletal System

-In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding parenteral dosages, including using proportion in calculating drug dosages for pediatrics.
+In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding enteral dosages, including using proportion in calculating drug dosages for pediatrics.
 This module is designed to provide the student with an overall understanding of the administrative aspects and hands-on applications involved in working in a pharmacy.
-Medications for the G.I. and Musculoskeletal System are covered along with medications for disorders of the musculoskeletal system, as well as a study of general operations of pharmacies at different settings.
+Medications for the G.I. and Musculoskeletal System are covered, along with medications for disorders of the musculoskeletal system.
 Subjects covered include safety in the workplace, using computers in the pharmacy, communications and interpersonal relations within the pharmacy.
 Students will learn about migraine headaches, analgesics and drugs for NSAID.
-Use of computers in the pharmacy practice setting are covered.
+Use of computers in the pharmacy practice setting is covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40